zeynab095/coding_challenge/README.md

 ## Setup Nodejs Backend

-To populate the frontend with some data a backend needs to be setup.
+To populate the frontend with some data, a backend needs to be setup.
 Therefore the following steps have to be executed:

 1. Pull the docker image `27pilots/coding-challenge-backend`
 2. Run the image and bind the port `8000`